 When it comes to deciding what music or background noise to listen to while you work, the most important thing to keep in mind is that you should pick something that you like.
 Don’t pick music that you don’t enjoy just because it’s recommended as beneficial by others, since listening to music that you dislike is generally ineffective when it comes to improving your mood and cognitive performance.

 This means that you should try to experiment and find out what works for you.
-The efficacy of different types of music varies between different people and for different tasks, so there isn’t a single type of music or background noise that is a perfect fit for everyone.
+The efficacy of different types of music varies between different people and for different tasks under different circumstances, so there isn’t a single type of music or background noise that is a perfect fit for everyone.

 Accordingly, when deciding what to listen to and what volume, you should take the following factors into consideration:

 - The type of task that you are working on.
 For example, you might benefit more from listening to a different type of music when working on a creative task than you would when working on a computational task.

 - The difficulty of the task.
 For example, you might benefit more from lower noise levels when working on a difficult task compared to when working on an easy task.